coinmetrics/api-client-python/README.md

 client = CoinMetricsClient()
 ```

-After that you can use the client object for getting stuff like available markets:
+After that you can use the client object for getting information such as available markets:
 ```
 print(client.catalog_markets())
 ```